 Publications and on-going works

-Industrial policies have returned to fashion, prompting renewed interest in understanding worldwide structural change patterns.
-As such, this paper leverages a dataset at the manufacturing sub-sectoral level to explore both the scale and timing of industrialisation and deindustrialisation spikes.
-It also investigate the change in the composition of the manufacturing sector, an aspect traditionally overlooked by the literature.
-Based on employment and value-added data for 12 manufacturing activities in over 145 countries from 1963 to 2021, our results first show a significant decline in manufacturing trends driven by South America, Europe, North America and Central America.
+Industrial policies have regained prominence, prompting a renewed interest in exploring patterns of structural change in manufacturing.
+As such, this paper leverages a unique dataset at the manufacturing sub-sectoral level to explore external and internal trends in manufacturing shares.
+It specifically discusses the premature deindustrialisation hypothesis by examining the scale and timing of both industrialisation and deindustrialisation spikes.
+Drawing on employment and value-added data for twelve manufacturing activities in over 145 countries from 1963 to 2018, the results show a significant decline in manufacturing trends driven by South America, Europe, North America, and, to a lesser extent, Central America.
 In contrast, Asian countries are pulling ahead, being the fastest-growing industrialisation group.
-Although most findings confirm that premature deindustrialisation is a genuine threat that does not appear to spare specific industrial groups, the analysis reveals some striking structural transformations ongoing within the manufacturing sector of most developing regions.
-Lastly, we discuss some specific country cases that illustrate the diversity of structural change patterns in manufacturing.
+While most findings confirm that premature deindustrialisation is a genuine threat not sparing any specific industrial groups, the analysis also reveals some striking structural transformations ongoing within the manufacturing sector of many developing regions, especially in the Middle East and Africa.
+Overall, combining both the external and internal perspectives highlights the diversity of structural change patterns in manufacturing, thus calling for more tailored industrial policies.

 Deindustrialisation in developing countries and the impact of China’s expansion: Empirical evidence (1995-2015)